ewpratten/HowToComputer/README.md

 ## Simple Math

 Moving on to something simpler, it's time for some simple math.
 The end result of this should be printing the results of the following math problems to the terminal.
-These are the problems to solve: ** 1+1, 2\*4, 8/2, 3-2**. fairly simple, lets look at how this works on three different levels.
+These are the problems to solve: **1+1, 2\*4, 8/2, 3-2**. fairly simple, lets look at how this works on three different levels.

 ### User
 This *User* example is not that interesting.
 All you will see is the following:
 ##### TODO: add image

 ### Python

+### x86-64 Assembly

+## How A Computer Works